 Compare the difference between “100% Powered by the Sun” from simply “$ Saved.”

 The direct approach of using specific words to condition the behavior of customers is also powerful.
 Avoiding words like immediate, automatic, and no-hassle in preference for words like sustaining, precise, sophisticated can help your customer relate to the value of your white glove service.

 The process of scaling residential solar does not automatically translate into less expensive solar that is easier to deploy.
-Solar companies need multiple tools to protect their margin, while delivering more value to each of their customers.
+Solar companies need multiple tools, like a solar project management app, that can help them protect their margin, while also delivering more value to each of their customers.
 As discussed, the experience of their customers is not simply objective, but is framed and conditioned by the expectations set before, during and after the experience.
 A solar company will do well to pay attention to the context, their brand and the words they use.
 Attention to these details translates to higher prices and better margins.

 If you’d like to talk more about best practices in delivering amazing customer experiences, contact us.